Bitlatte/evoke/README.md

-# evoke
+# ✨ Evoke: Simply magical.

-A powerful little static site generator.
+Evoke is a static site generator that operates on the principle of "It just works."
+It's not about complex commands or convoluted processes, but about the purity and speed of a tool so refined it feels like a natural extension of the developer's will.

 ## Overview

 The purpose of evoke is to be a small, yet powerful static site generator.
-This is achived through the following methods:
+This is achieved through the following methods:

 - Sensible defaults allowing for near zero configuration.
 - Complete template support with no opinions.